carmel-schreier/best-rest-api/README.md

 # best-rest-api
 my first no-view rest api

-created witj the --no-view option for express-generator
+created with the --no-view option for express-generator